wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 {% include l18n.html %}
 {% include _toc.html %}

-Here is a hands-on tutorial with automation about how to install and use Hashicorp <strong>Vault</strong> to securely access secret keys and Hashicorp <strong>Consul</strong> to store key/value pairs.
+Here is a hands-on tutorial about how to install and use Hashicorp's <a target="_blank" href="https://www.vaultproject.io">Vault (vaultproject.io)</a> to securely access secret keys and Hashicorp <strong>Consul</strong> to store key/value pairs.
 Installation is from scratch on a cloud environment using Docker and docker-compose.

 The unique contribution of this article is an attempt to provide a deep yet concise approach, done by using automation which are then explained.
 This course assumes participants bring a Mac or Windows laptop and have prior experience with Linux CLI commands.